 Crusty and chewy French dimple rolls with whole grains and malted wheat flakes.
 A recently refreshed sourdough starter, malted flakes or powder, some whole grains and a dimple.

 Wholemeal Scottish morning rolls with ale and honey.
 Perfect rolls for breakfast.
 Plan ahead as the sponge needs to prove overnight or up to 18 hours and then you might want to either chill the dough to shape rolls in the morning, or even chill the shaped rolls.

 Boller are Norwegian breakfast buns with cardamom flavour and a shiny glaze.
 Easy to make, they are gorgeous warm but as lovely toasted and buttered.

 Original Parker House bread rolls, created in the famous Boston hotel, soft and buttery.
 It's a classic dinner roll, shaped like a folded half-round and brushed with lots of butter.

 Partybrot, traditional German sharing bread, white and brown pull-apart rolls.
 It's bread baked in Germany and Switzerland, tear 'n' share rolls perfect for potluck.

 Easy pita bread, ready in an hour.
 Pita is very gratifying because you eat bread, but so thin and not a lot of it that you can pretend you’re having a no-bread salad.

-Soft white, floury old-fashioned bap – see below.
-Comfortingly squidgy, sticking to the roof of your mouth a little, nom, nom.
-Perfect housing for burgers as well – I’m telling you, stuff the little sesame buns.
+Soft white, floury old-fashioned baps.
+The best vehicle for an old-fashioned bacon butty and perfect housing for burgers as well – I’m telling you, stuff the little sesame buns.